I don’t think we are so different. We both want the same things:

 However, since you may still want to know about my theoretical orientation, here are the following theories and evidence-based approaches I use in counseling: cognitive behavioral therapy, solution focused therapy, addiction counseling (I’ve spent hundreds of hours being trained in addiction counseling and have an Addiction Studies Certificate), narrative therapy, art therapy, client centered therapy, affect centered therapy, gestalt and existential therapy, psychodynamic theory, and motivational interviewing.
 My training and experience at Talbot School of Theology in providing Spiritual Direction also gives me a unique ability to help people explore spiritual questions.

-I am committed to the highest ethical standards in my profession as a Licensed Marriage and Family Therapist in Colorado (MFT.0001545).
+I am committed to the highest ethical standards in my profession as a Licensed Marriage and Family Therapist in Arizona (LMFT-15594) and Colorado (MFT.0001545).
 I am a clinical fellow in the American Association of Marriage and Family Therapists.
 See the AAMFT code of ethics.